-Alongside the dataset the text preprocessing component of our processing pipeline is included as a standalone Python script for use by researchers who obtain the metadata-only version of the corpus.
-This allows for transforming GROBID extraction output into a compatible text format, such that the locators included in the dataset can be applied to reconstruct the text portions of individual reuse cases.
-It alleviates the need to obtain the full corpus, as text data for small-scale case studies can be retroactively obtained from secondary sources.
-Since the publications in the corpus is based upon are open access, the original PDF files can be easily retrieved by their DOI, further lowering the barrier of access.
-We also provide the code used to calculate the corpus statistics given throughout this article as a usage example to others interested in working with the data.
+The dataset is distributed as JSONL~files of reuse case metadata to enable efficient streaming and filtering even with low computational resources.
+Since some analyses require the text of the reuse cases \webisReuseCorpus, researchers can hydrate the corpus using the text preprocessing component of our processing pipeline, which is included with the dataset as a standalone Python script.
+This enables the conversion of GROBID extraction results, e.g. from the CORE repository, into a compatible text format so that the locators contained in the dataset can be used to recover the text portions of individual reuse cases.
+Since the publications the corpus is based upon are open access, the original PDF~files can be easily retrieved by their~DOI, further lowering the barrier of access.
+We also provide the code used to compute the corpus statistics in this article to give others interested in working with the data an example of use.